 - The Undeveloped Hydroelectric Potential of Vermont, Appendix A, and Potential Sites: Lori Barg, Community Hydro, 2008

-- Vermont Hydroelectric Development Handbook: VT Public Service Board
+- Vermont Hydroelectric Development Handbook: VT Public Utility Commission (formerly Public Service Board)

 - Introduction to Hydropower: Home Power, 2004